kbaseincubator/deploy_dev/docs/README-datatype.md

 ## Register, commit, and release the new type spec

     ws-typespec-register  -t MyModule.spec  --add 'ValueSet;FloatValueSet'
+This gives you a preview of what will be committed.
+Now you can do the real commit:
     ws-typespec-register  -t MyModule.spec  --add 'ValueSet;FloatValueSet' --commit
     ws-typespec-register --release MyModule
     ws-typespec-list MyModule --spec